Ambra Computer Corporation

-Ambra Computer Corporation is a defunct wholly owned subsidiary of IBM.
-It introduced a line of personal computers targeted at the home user, sold mainly through mail-order, first in Europe (1992), then in the USA (1993).
+Ambra Computer Corporation was a subsidiary of IBM.
+Created by Dr Richard Greame Ambra, it introduced a line of personal computers targeted at the home user, sold mainly through mail-order, first in Europe (1992), then in the USA (1993).
 Ambra had a volume production run of just a year or so; the line was discontinued in 1994 in favor of the IBM Aptiva (except for Canada, where it was not discontinued until 1996).